Selective High Schools - What you need to know

 Our practice tests are continually updated to reflect the most recent testing questions, providing students with the best chance to be successful.

 Each year almost every student (95%) in our Selective training program is successful in gaining a placement in the top Selective Schools in the state.
+In recent years, our students have made it to James Ruse, Baulkham Hills, North Sydney Boys, North Sydney Girls, Sydney Boys, Sydney Girls, Girraween, Hurlstone Agricultural, St George Girls and Sydney Technical.
 If your child an aspiring student, contact us to learn more about the Selective training program.

 Kickstart their education.